swihart/aaroseplot/README.md

 ## Frequently Asked Questions:

-    Q:  Why not have the _area_ of the bar become the area of the wedge.
+    Q:  Why not have the _area_ of the bar become the area of the wedge?
     A:  Nice idea - I would first need to get my hands on the width of the bar to calculate the area - email me if you know how to get the width.